ScaleWeather/eccodes/README.md

 ### Accessing GRIB files

-This crate provides an access to GRIB file by creating a `CodesHandle` and reading messages from the file with it.
+This crate provides an access to GRIB file by creating a `CodesHandle` and reading with it messages from the file.

 The `CodesHandle` can be constructed in two ways: